 Sigma Kappa Sorority believes in the importance of working with and understanding the needs of the elderly.
-In 1954, Gerontology was adopted as a national philanthropy of Sigma Kappa and in 1984, an emphasis on Alzheimer's Disease was added as well.
-Each semester our chapter visits a local nursing home that provides care for residents with Alzheimer's Disease.
-During each visit, we try to participate in different activities with the residents.
-In the past we have sung songs, danced, played trivia, played bingo, exercised, bowled, and even had a mini fashion show.
-Our chapter has also hosted the Big Chill, an annual ice cream eating contest in which we raised $2,000 to support Alzheimer's research.
-In addition, we participate in the annual Alzheimer's Association Walk to End Alzheimers with our sisters from the George Washington University chapter, creating the fourth largest team to participate.
-This year, we significantly increased our fundraising for the Sigma Kappa Foundation and Alzheimer's research by hosting a Casino Night at the UMD Samuel Riggs IV Alumni Center in October raising just over $6,000.
+In 1954, Gerontology Research was adopted as a national philanthropy of Sigma Kappa and in 1984, an emphasis on Alzheimer's Disease was added as well.
+In the past, our chapter has visited a local nursing home that provides care for residents with Alzheimer's Disease, where we participated in different activities with the residents.
+In addition, we participate in the annual Alzheimer's Association Walk to End Alzheimers with alumni and our sisters from other local chapters.

 Maine Sea Coast Mission: